YoshikiTakashima/GradeRegular/README.md

 # GradeRegular
 ## Summary
 Converts images to JFLAP files (.jff) or Verilog.
 Use JFLAP for equivalence checking between multiple diagrams.

-*NOTE: detction accuracy is not super great.
+*NOTE: State detction accuracy is not super great.
 Any help will be appriciated.

 ## Setup Procedures
 1. *Install MiniConda3*: https://conda.io/miniconda.html